oracle-livelabs/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

 2. In the previous step, you also determined the tenancy namespace.
 Enter the Username as follows: `NAMESPACE_OF_YOUR_TENANCY`/`YOUR_ORACLE_CLOUD_USERNAME`. <br>
     * Replace `NAMESPACE_OF_YOUR_TENANCY` with your tenancy's namespace
-    * Replace `YOUR_ORACLE_CLOUD_USERNAME` with your Oracle Cloud Account user name and then copy the replaced username from your text editor and paste it in the *Cloud Shell*.
+    * Replace `YOUR_ORACLE_CLOUD_USERNAME` with your Oracle Cloud Account user name and then copy the replaced username from your text editor and paste it into the *Cloud Shell*.
     * For Password, copy and paste the Authentication Token from your text editor (or wherever you saved it.)

     ```bash